PopnPrimp/popgym/_posts/2024-08-26-woodbine-self-defense.md

 ![Woodbine Strenght Workshop](/assets/PopGymxWoodbine.png)

+Note: Participants are asked to mask for this event.

 Join us for a free intro self-defense workshop at Woodbine

 We’ll be covering the basics: stretching, conditioning, technique, and theory, with the hope that participants will leave with some super useful foundations that will aid them in the day-to-day.